MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 Make sure that you have reviewed and completed the [prerequisites](#prerequisites).
 Follow these steps to add a server using PowerShell.

-1. Install the operating system and required drivers on the new node that you plan to add.
+1. Install the operating system and required drivers on the new server that you plan to add.
 Follow the steps in [Install the Azure Stack HCI, version 22H2 Operating System](../deploy/deployment-tool-install-os.md).

     > [!NOTE]
     > You must also [Install required Windows Roles](../deploy/deployment-tool-install-os.md#install-required-windows-roles).